ovh/cds/docs/content/docs/concepts/cds_as_code/rbac/hatchery.md

 weight: 2
 ---

-* `start-worker`: Allow the hatchery to spawn worker a the given region
+* `start-worker`: Allow the hatchery to spawn a worker in the given region

 Yaml example:
 ```yaml